brlin-tw/resume/README.md

 ## Basic Information

 * Studied at the Computer Science and Engineering department of NTOU
-* Currently lives in Taichung, Taiwan (relocation is possible)
+* Currently lives in Taipei, Taiwan

 ## Experience Summary